 "If you have the mindset that getting or staying in shape after 40 is impossible, break it," says Michael James, a trainer at EverybodyFights.
 "Trust me—I've seen serious changes in every single one of my 40-something clients, and you can make changes, too."

 Don't obsess about what you see on the scale.

 If being fit has revolved around the scale your entire life, get that thing out of your home immediately.
 It's probably doing more harm than good.
 "People tend to obsess over the scale, but that only tells you one number.
 It doesn't show your body fat percentage or lean muscle mass, which are much more important," James says.
 "Think about how you feel—and how your clothes fit—instead."

 Nowadays you can up your fitness level right in the comfort of your living room.
-There are so many different types of workout subscription programs available online depending on which types of exercise you enjoy.
-You can find online yoga and Pilates classes, high-intensity interval training (HIIT), Zumba and dance, cycling—whatever you want, whenever you want it.
+There are so many different types of workout subscription programs available online.
+No matter what you like to do—yoga, Pilates, cycling, etc.—you can find a way to exercise whenever and wherever you want.
 Plus, most programs cost a fraction of the price of a gym or studio membership.

-Recovering after a workout has gotten way more advanced than just grabbing a foam roller.
+The ways you can help your body properly and quickly after a workout have grown in number and gotten far more advanced in recent years.
 "You can use recovery tech to help work out more effectively and recover faster," Paulvin says.
 "Halo Neuroscience works on certain areas of the brain to increase athletic performance, and equipment such as light therapy and Pulsed Electromagnetic Field therapy (PEMF) can help your body heal faster."
 Even cryotherapy—which is more mainstream—has been shown to aid in helping with sore muscles.
-Check to see if there are any fitness or wellness centers in your area that offer the treatments.
+Check to see if there are any fitness or wellness centers in your area that offer treatments.

 Switch up your routine.